High-contrast random composites: homogenisation framework and new spectral phenomena: Convergence of the spectra

-The following Lemma is trivial and follows by a rescaling argument from \eqref{20a}. \begin{lemma} The spectrum of the self-adjoint operator $-\e^2 \Delta$ on $\check S_0^\e$ with Dirichlet boundary conditions, associated to the problem \eqref{eq:v}, coincides with the spectrum of $-\Delta_\OO$ almost surely. \end{lemma} By the above lemma, for sufficiently small $\e$ we have
+The following lemma is trivial and follows from \eqref{20a} by a rescaling argument. \begin{lemma} The spectrum of the self-adjoint operator $-\e^2 \Delta$ on $\check S_0^\e$ with Dirichlet boundary conditions coincides with the spectrum of $-\Delta_\OO$ almost surely. \end{lemma} By the above lemma, for sufficiently small $\e$ we have

 (recall the notation \eqref{d_l}).
-Further, it is not difficult to see, by using $z^\e$ as a test function in \eqref{eq:v}, and taking into account \eqref{54}, that
+Furthermore, using $z^\e$ as a test function in \eqref{eq:v} and taking into account \eqref{54}, it is not difficult to see that